-Thus, the automaton recognizing $L_i^\infty(r)$ has to find such a witness for $w$ while processing $w$.
-This is implemented as follows: we start with $\autr_r$, eliminate $\epsilon$-transitions non-deterministically as above and spawn a copy of $\aut_{\theta_j, \itotruthvalue{i} }$ when traversing a state with test~$\theta_j$.
-Furthermore, every time a letter is processed, another copy of $\autr_r$ is spawned (with a disjoint set of states).
-The coloring of the original copy is chosen such that the automaton has to process infinitely many letters and such that the disjoint copies have to reach a final state of $\autr_r$.
-Hence, the resulting automaton accepts $w$ if and only if there is a witness for~$w$.
+Using König's Lemma, one can show that the resulting automaton accepts $w$ if and only if $w \in L_i^\infty(r)$.
 We leave the details to the industrious reader and just note that we have now constructed all automata we need to capture the cases in the case distinction.

 Extending the construction just presented also allows us to construct an automaton that accepts a trace~$w$ if and only if it has infinitely many $\varphi'$-satisfying $r$-matches (both of degree~$\itotruthvalue{i}$).
-To this end, the copies spawned to check for matches do not terminate in an accepting sink, but instead spawn a copy of $\aut_{\varphi', \itotruthvalue{i} }$ to check for satisfaction of $\varphi'$.
-Similarly, we can construct an automaton that accepts a trace~$w$ if and only if it has infinitely many $r$-matches of degree~$\itotruthvalue{i}$ that are \emph{not} $\varphi$-satisfying of degree~$\itotruthvalue{i}$.
+To this end, the copies spawned to check for matches are not equipped with transitions leading to an accepting sink, but with transitions leading to the initial state of $\aut_{\varphi', \itotruthvalue{i} }$ to check for satisfaction of $\varphi'$.
+Similarly, we can construct an automaton that accepts a trace~$w$ if and only if it has infinitely many $r$-matches of degree~$\itotruthvalue{i}$ that are \emph{not} $\varphi'$-satisfying of degree~$\itotruthvalue{i}$.
 Again, we leave the details to the reader.

 These automata also allow us to construct an automaton that accepts a trace~$w$ if and only if $\robRexp_i(w,r)$ is infinite and almost all $r$-matches in $\robRexp_i(w,r)$ are $\varphi'$-satisfying (both of degree~$\itotruthvalue{i}$).
-This automaton is obtained by taking the automaton checking for infinitely many $\varphi'$-satisfying $r$-matches (both of degree~$\tval$) and intersecting it with the complement of the one checking for infinitely many $r$-matches that are not $\varphi$-satisfying of degree~$\itotruthvalue{i}$.
+This automaton is obtained by taking the automaton checking for infinitely many $\varphi'$-satisfying $r$-matches (both of degree~$\tval$) and intersecting it with the complement of the one checking for infinitely many $r$-matches that are not $\varphi'$-satisfying of degree~$\itotruthvalue{i}$.

 Combining the automata checking the cases of the case distinction with the automata checking for $\varphi'$-satisfiability yields the desired automata for $b_2'$ and $b_3'$: A case distinction is easily implemented using the Boolean closure properties and all necessary auxiliary automata have been constructed above.